 The Substance Abuse Issues In North Carolina

-According to the White House Drug Policy, North Carolina’s drug use is the same as the national average.
+According to the White House Drug Policy, drug use in North Carolina is the same as the national average.
 Approximately 8% of residents report using an illicit drug in the past month.
 Residents that reported using an illicit drug other than marijuana was averaged at about 3%.
 Some of the major drugs used in North Carolina are:

 Prevention & Rehabilitation Options In North Carolina

 The state has prevention programs all over the state at the community level.
 There are programs that go inside of schools; the well-known one is called Unlimited Success.
 This program is all over the school systems in the state.
 They go in and let students know of the effects and consequences of drugs to help them make the right decisions in life.
 There are also programs in the community to help those that are dealing with addicted loved ones or they themselves are dealing with an addiction.
 These programs go in and assess the person’s mental state and help them through any difficulties they may have.
 The more well-known one in the state is called Insight Human Services.

 North Carolina also has treatment centers that are operational and ready to help you overcome addiction across the state.
 According to the Substance Abuse and Mental Health Administration Services, there are over 350 facilities statewide.
 There are all different types of rehabilitation centers to better serve your needs.
 To speak with a qualified counselor today about what facility will help you with your addiction call at 800-208-4701.

 Contact our counselors today to learn more substance abuse treatment and recovery: